dotnet/orleans/Step-by-step-Tutorials/Minimal-Orleans-Application.md

 - Tested in both Visual Studio 2013 and 2015 using Orleans 1.0.9.
 - Has no reliance on SQL or Azure

 Keep in mind, this is only a tutorial and lacks appropriate error handling and other goodies that would be useful for a production environment.
-However, it should help the reader get a real hands-on for all the different facets of Project Orleans and allow them to focus their continued learning on the parts most relevant to them.
+However, it should help the reader get a real hands-on for all the different facets of Orleans and allow them to focus their continued learning on the parts most relevant to them.

 ## Project Setup